 - Out-patient offices

 - Rehabilitation facilities

 Why Study Physical Therapy at Grand Valley?

-- 11 faculty members have Ph.D., Ed.D., J.D., and D.P.T. degrees with clinical specializations in orthopedics, neurology, pediatrics, geriatrics, sport, and manual therapy.
+- 11 faculty members have Ph.D., Ed.D., J.D., and D.P.T. degrees with clinical specializations in orthopedics, neurology, pediatrics, geriatrics, sport, manual therapy, and wound care.
 10 faculty members have doctoral degrees.

 - Advanced electives are available that include: sport, spinal manual, neurologic, and pediatric physical therapy.

 - 38 weeks of full-time clinical internship in five settings across the United States.

 - Four major hospitals in Grand Rapids provide educational experiences.